Jet Substructure at the Large Hadron Collider: A Review of Recent Advances in Theory and Machine Learning: Theory Developments

 The jet broadening axis was introduced in Ref.~\cite{Larkoski:2014uqa}, and is similar to the spherocity axis \cite{Georgi:1977sf} for $e^+e^-$ events.
 Ref.~\cite{Larkoski:2014uqa} demonstrated that resummation of angularities about the broadening axis was straightforward and presented results at NLL accuracy.
 The calculation of the jet broadening ($\tau^{(1)}$) measured about both the thrust and broadening axes is shown in Fig.~\ref{fig:broadaxes}, for both quark and gluon jets.
 As expected, the distribution for the jet broadening about the broadening axis lies at smaller values than about the thrust axis.
 While the definition of the broadening axis is quite unwieldy, there is a jet algorithm recombination scheme that has been developed that directly clusters jets about their hard core \cite{salam_wta,Larkoski:2014uqa,Bertolini:2013iqa}.
 When two particles are clustered, the winner-take-all (WTA) recombination scheme assigns their clustered direction to be along the harder of the two particles.
 This is in contrast to standard $E$-scheme recombination \cite{Blazey:2000qt}, which assigns the clustered particle a direction determined by the vector sum of the particles' momenta.
 Jet axes in the WTA scheme are formally identical to the broadening axis to leading power in the soft limit.

 Calculations of angularities or angularity-like observables has recently been extended in several ways.
 Generalized angularities that have both angular and energy weighting exponents were defined in Ref.~\cite{Larkoski:2014pca}.
 While these observables are no longer in general IRC safe, their distribution can still be calculated at NLL accuracy in terms of a single non-perturbative moment.
 Ref.~\cite{Hornig:2016ahz} extended definitions of angularities from $e^+e^-$ collisions to dijet events in $pp$ collisions.
-Refs.~\cite{Larkoski:2014tva,Procura:2014cba} calculated the distributions of jets on which multiple angularities have been measured.
+Refs.~\cite{Larkoski:2014tva,Procura:2014cba,Procura:2018zpn} calculated the distributions of jets on which multiple angularities have been measured.
 Measuring multiple angularities constrains the radiation in different ways, depending on the relative size of the angularities.

 While it does not yield a probability distribution of an ensemble of jets, the jet shape observable \cite{Ellis:1990ek} is useful for understanding average radiation patterns from jets.
 The jet shape is defined as the fraction of the jet's energy that is contained within a cone of radius $r$ about the jet axis.
 Therefore, for every jet, the jet shape is a curve as a function of $r$ that vanishes at $r=0$ and equals 1 when $r=R$, the jet radius.
 Calculations of the jet shape \cite{Seymour:1997kj,Li:2011hy,Larkoski:2012eh,Chien:2014nsa,Isaacson:2015fra,Hornig:2016ahz,Kang:2017mda} have focused on the curve averaged over an ensemble of jets, evaluated at fixed-order, or including some amount of resummation.
+The first complete calculation resummed to NLL accuracy was only recently presented in \Ref{Cal:2019hjc}.
 This averaged jet shape curve manifests several properties expected of jets; for example, the collinear singularity, the effective strengthening of the collinear singularity due to the running of $\alpha_s$, and that the radiation in gluon jets is, on average, at wider angles than for quark jets.
 We will discuss the necessity of resummation of $r$ in the jet shape in Section \ref{sec:logr}.